ircmaxell/blog-ideas/guidelines.md

 # Qualification Criteria

-Any member of php.net may write about any work being carried out in any repository on git.php.net
+Any member of php.net may write about any work being carried out on any PHP.net projects

+*Projects undergoing RFC qualify when discussion has commenced, and not sooner*

 # Guidelines